Cryptix-coding/calculator/README.md

 ## Usage
 Run the Python file, and calculate using the buttons (of the tkinter window) or writing into the text field using your keyboard

-*If you don't have Python installed, you can downoad the .exe*
+*If you don't have Python installed, you can download the .exe*

 ## Image of the calculator